Loading...

 In this example, fine-grained tool streaming enables Claude to stream the lines of a long poem into the tool call make_file without buffering to validate if the lines_of_text parameter is valid JSON.
 This means you can see the parameter stream as it arrives, without having to wait for the entire parameter to buffer and validate.

 With fine-grained tool streaming, tool use chunks start streaming faster, and are often longer and contain fewer word breaks.
-This is due to differences in chunking behavior.
+This is because of differences in chunking behavior.

 Example: